reivaxy/iotFeeder/hardware/3DFiles/README.md

 The case was designed to be printable with no support, except for the "roof" of the IRInsert opening that may need some basic supports.

 The archimedes's screw is printed in two halves that are joined by the bearing at each end.
+There is no need to glue the two halves together.

 3 versions of the screw are available: 6 rotations, 9 rotations and 12 rotations.